Going by the Book

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Going by the Book against these established plot points, we can identify how Ra Hee-chan utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Going by the Book within the action genre.

 Comparative Analysis